junxit/us-congress-bills-112/metadata.md

 - 2011-10-06 — Introduced in House
 - 2011-10-06 — Introduced in House
 - 2011-10-06 — Referred to the House Committee on the Judiciary.
+- 2011-10-24 — Referred to the Subcommittee on Immigration Policy and Enforcement.
+- 2012-06-26 — Subcommittee on Immigration Policy and Enforcement Discharged.
+- 2012-06-28 — Committee Consideration and Mark-up Session Held.
+- 2012-06-28 — Ordered to be Reported (Amended) by Voice Vote.
+- 2012-07-12 — Placed on the Union Calendar, Calendar No. 430.
+- 2012-07-12 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+112-595.
+- 2012-07-12 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+112-595.